 A consultation with an acupuncturist is a very different experience.
 When you come in for your first appointment, we’ll have you fill out a detailed intake form that asks you about the symptoms you are experiencing, as well as various other health indicators such as your sleep, energy, digestion, body temperature, and moods.

-This might seem like a lot of information… but if you consider that our body’s symptoms are outward expressions of our internal health, it makes sense that only by looking at all of these symptoms together can we determine the underlying causes that may be contributing to your condition.
+This might seem like a lot of information… but if you consider that your various symptoms point towards what’s going on inside your body, it makes sense that only by looking at all of these symptoms together can we determine the underlying causes that may be contributing to your condition.

 During the consultation, your acupuncturist will go over your intake form and ask additional questions to get a clear picture of your condition and determine the best treatment plan.
 He or she will also explain how the treatment works and what to expect during the treatment.
 If you have any questions, please feel free to ask!